The page has been translated by Gen AI.

 System target utilizationMaximum CPU utilization target based on stable system operation0.7

-• The performance per reference core tpmC varies from 70,000 to 400,000 depending on the hardware.
+• Performance per core tpmC varies from 70,000 to 400,000 depending on hardware

-• If, according to the above calculation, tpmC is 800,000 and the performance per reference core tpmC is 190,000, the estimated cores are 700,000/190,000 ≈ 3.7 cores, and a 4‑core server type is selected.
+• If, according to the above calculation, tpmC is 800,000 and performance per core tpmC is 190,000, the estimated cores are 700,000/190,000 ≈ 3.7 cores, and when selecting a server type, choose a 4‑core server

-Categoryapplied valueExplanation
+Categoryapplied valuedescription

 Award1.5When an excessively high load occurs at a specific time or on a specific day